OpenFreeEnergy/gufe/docs/concepts/tokenizables.rst

 Understanding GufeTokenizables
 ==============================

-Nearly all objects in gufe are subclasses of :class:`.GufeTokenizable`.
+Most objects in gufe are subclasses of :class:`.GufeTokenizable`.
 This base class enforces common behavior and sets requirements necessary to guarantee performance and reproducibility between all downstream packages that use gufe.